-By diverting your attention from what is important to you, your focus will be on what is wrong with your body to the exclusion of all the other domains in your life (e.g., relationships, career, community, service, leisure, spirituality) that enrich you with meaning and purpose.
+By diverting your attention from what is important to you, your focus will be on what is wrong with your body to the exclusion of all the other domains in your life (e.g., relationships, career, community, service, leisure, spirituality) that enrich your life with meaning and purpose.
 Moreover, many of these behaviors are different forms of avoidance and may be masking the root cause of your illness and DIS-ease.

 Over-training physically, eating under stress, being dissatisfied with your relationships, feeling that you are “stuck” at your job that you only hold on to pay your bills all sound “alarms” to your sympathetic nervous system and will raise your cortisol levels dramatically.
 This alone can directly contribute to adrenal fatigue, enhanced intestinal permeability (i.e., leaky gut syndrome) and low stomach acid production, which can open the gateway to diseases such as IBS, rheumatoid arthritis, diabetes and multiple sclerosis.

 So rather than continue with these unproductive and potentially harmful behaviors, learn to shift gears and focus on what truly matters to you in your life.
-And while you’re at it, make sure that you get the basics to good health down pat (i.e., adequate sleep and rest, savoring and enjoying whole unprocessed foods, nourishing the relationships with the people who are important to you, developing a spiritual practice, spending time outside in nature consistently).
+And while you’re at it, make sure that you get the basics to good health down pat (i.e., adequate sleep and rest, savoring and enjoying whole unprocessed foods, sensible Sun exposure, nourishing the relationships with the people who are important to you, developing a spiritual practice, spending time outside in nature consistently).